 An exporter app like Better PDF Exporter can export Jira issues to PDF documents with custom layout and scope of custom fields.
 To create a self-containing issue archive, opt to include comments, embedded attachments, change history, issue links, formatted text, and any other issue attributes.
 Then use a Document Management System to store, categorize and index your archived issues.
 This approach offers data retention, easy searching and browsing capabilities.

 It proved successful for a government organization before, and would work in many use cases for Jira issue archiving.

 - By exporting you can archive even a single issue or any group of issues.
 For example, you can use the Jira Issue Navigator and archive all "Done" issues and "Won't do" issues.
 You can even set up an automation rule to run a certain JQL periodically and archive the resulted issues.
 It allows for a more dynamic archiving workflow.

 - All issue information stays on the PDF, including issue summary, description, comments, attachment file names, etc, so it makes a perfectly searchable database of archived issues.

 - Documents stored in a Document Management System are read-only and tamper-proof, but external users can still access them for audit or other inspection purposes.

 - Exporting issues and moving them improves Jira performance as those are removed from Jira indexing and search while also frees up valuable resources on the server.

-- Improves user experience.
+- Archiving Jira issues improves user experience.

 - Restoring issues from PDF won’t be possible, at least not for a lot of issues in bulk.
 You can still "restore" issues manually or write some program that parses issue data from the document and re-creates the issue via the Jira REST API.